-Welcome to our Little site provided by Clan Little New Zealand & Australia).
+Welcome to our Little site provided by Clan Little Society (New Zealand & Australia).
 Since 1991 we have operated in this region and recently formed a Charitable Trust which was registered on 11-12-13.
-Living throughout the Southern Hemisphere are descendants of Scottish migrants who are proud of their ancestry.
+Living throughout the Southern Hemisphere there are descendants of Scottish migrants who are proud of their ancestry.
 Scottish ANZACs are New Zealanders and Australians who choose to celebrate their heritage and culture in the new lands they learned to call home.
 If you are connected or interested in your heritage please send us a message.

 Scottish migration to New Zealand and Australia dates back to the earliest period of European colonisation.
 In New Zealand a large proportion of Pākehā New Zealanders are of Scottish descent.
 However, identification as “British” or “European” New Zealanders can sometimes obscure their origin.
 Many Scottish New Zealanders have Māori or other non-European ancestry.